14 Wall Street: Initial building

 The first stage of construction commenced in April 1910 with the demolition of the Gillender Building, which The New York Times claimed to be the first skyscraper that was demolished to make way for a taller skyscraper.
 Demolition of the Stevens Building started the same month, and both buildings had been demolished by June 1910.
 After the site had been cleared, foundation work was started.
 Foundational work was stymied due to the quicksand in the ground, as well as the presence of redundant supports underneath the Gillender Building's site and the proximity of other buildings.
-Steel superstructure construction commenced after foundational work was completed in November 1910.
+Steel superstructure construction commenced after foundational work was completed in November 1910, and the steel had reached the ground level by December 20, 1910.
 Facade work commenced in February 1911, with contractor Marc Eidlitz & Son erecting the facade at a rate of three-and-a-half stories per week.
+The building topped out on June 14, 1911.
 The stonework was completed by September 15, 1911, except for the pyramid, for which there had been a minor change in design.